-Jessica explains some obstacles within the RFP process.
+Jessica explains some obstacles within the proposal writing process.

 “Engineers are busy.
 They don’t know where or how to start writing.
 They have trouble meeting deadlines because they’re so busy.
 We also end up with multiple ‘voices’ in the writing.
 This causes our documents to be fragmented.”

-She outlines how VisibleThread has solved this and a number of other issues in the RFP development process for her team.
+She outlines how VisibleThread has solved this and a number of other issues in the proposal writing process for her team.
 And how the company is now producing winning proposals.

 Gamify content and content creation

-The VisibleThread solution has added an element of fun to their content creation process.
+The VisibleThread solution has added an element of fun to its content creation process.

-Contributors compete with themselves and with each other to improve their writing
+Contributors compete with themselves and with each other to improve their proposal writing

 “They’ll sit together and work on the language to improve the rating from red to yellow, and yellow to green.
 We review the VisibleThread parameters and shoot for that,” Jessica says.

-The process has helped create documents that are clear and succinct, and in one voice.
-Reviewers have an easier time understanding the message, since it’s less complex.
+This proposal writing process has helped create documents that are clear and succinct and in one voice.
+Reviewers have an easier time understanding the message since it’s less complex.
 Scoring content with objective metrics has positive benefits for SMEs too.
 “This has taken out the human element.
 It’s an objective system”, explains Jessica.